jeong0449/FluidArdule/docs/networking-guide.md

 This document explains the networking configuration used in Fluid Ardule, focusing on a lightweight and predictable setup.

-> **Quick setup:** If you only want to replace NetworkManager with the simplified Fluid Ardule networking stack and do not need the background explanation, skip directly to [Section 4.
+> **Quick setup:** If you do not need the detailed background explanation, first review [Section 3.3.
+Current Fluid Ardule target stack](#33-current-fluid-ardule-target-stack) for a brief overview of the intended networking architecture, then continue directly to [Section 4.
 Manual NetworkManager Replacement](#4-manual-networkmanager-replacement).
-Sections 1–3 explain the design rationale, the networking state of a fresh Raspberry Pi OS installation, and why Fluid Ardule uses `wpa_supplicant@wlan0.service`.
+Sections 1–3.2 explain the design rationale, the networking state of a fresh Raspberry Pi OS installation, and why Fluid Ardule uses `wpa_supplicant@wlan0.service`.

 ---